andreapanebianco/UniversityProject/README.md

-# GitFlock is a java-based social network
+# GitFlock: a java-based social network

 GitFlock allows users from all over the world to connect to the same platform, see each other and start a chat in a mailbox-like fashion.